Partial Franel sums: Abstract

 \section{Abstract}

-Analytical expressions are derived for the position of Farey fractions in the Farey sequence $F_N$ of order $N$ for a particular choice of $N$.
+{ Analytical expressions are derived for the position of irreducible fractions in the Farey sequence $F_N$ of order $N$ for a particular choice of $N$.
 The asymptotic behaviour is derived obtaining a lower error bound than in previous results when these fractions are in the vicinity of $0/1$, $1/2$ or $1/1$.

-Franel's famous formulation of Riemann's hypothesis uses the summation of distances between Farey fractions and evenly spaced points in $[0,1]$.
+Franel's famous formulation of Riemann's hypothesis uses the summation of distances between irreducible fractions and evenly spaced points in $[0,1]$.
 A partial Franel sum is defined here as a summation of these distances over a subset of fractions in $F_N$.
-The partial Franel sum in the range $[0, i/N]$, with $N={\rm lcm}([2,i])$ is shown here to behave as $O(\log N)$.
-Other partial Franel sums are also explored.
+The partial Franel sum in the range $[0, i/N]$, with $N={\rm lcm}(1,2,...,i)$ is shown here to grow as $O(\log(N)\delta_B(\log N))$, where $\delta_B(x)$ is a decreasing function.
+Other partial Franel sums are also explored. }